nanchen1801/ci-cd-aws-pipeline-demo-new/README.md

 * 6. so only need to change build.sh to run pipeline for each env.

 ## structure
-* top level app: ci-cd-aws-pipeline-demo.ts
+* app: ci-cd-aws-pipeline-demo.ts
 * pipeline stack: ci-cd-aws-pipeline-demo-stack.ts
 * stage: stage.ts
 * lambda stack: lambda-stack.ts